twilio-labs/function-templates/docs/CONTRIBUTING.md

 They should also be mentioned in the existing table inside the `README.md` of your template directory.

+### Updating the `index.html`

+If your app has a front-end component to it, you can override the existing `index.html` file in your project.

+In case your app does not contain a front-end component you should update the `index.html` file to reflect what steps a customer should perform to make the app work, once your template has been deployed.

 ### Testing the functionality of your new template locally

 1. Make sure you have the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart) installed.